freeCodeCamp/i18n-curriculum/curriculum/challenges/portuguese/blocks/learn-about-speculation-and-requests/67eeb0a9bfe9ce2ab1cbffd2.md

 # --explanation--

-A `test suite` is a collection of tests that check if a program works correctly.
-For example:
+Um `test suite` é uma coleção de testes que verificam se um programa funciona corretamente.Por exemplo:

-- `We ran the test suite to check if the app works properly.` - The team executed all the tests to ensure the app functions as expected.
+- `We ran the test suite to check if the app works properly.` - A equipe executou todos os testes para garantir que o app funcione conforme o esperado.

-- `We need to add more tests to the test suite to check for edge cases.` - The team should include more tests to cover all possible situations.
+- `We need to add more tests to the test suite to check for edge cases.` - A equipe deve incluir mais testes para cobrir todas as situações possíveis.

 # --scene--